-Please refer to the sample Form A FD Statement beginning at page SF-1 in these
+Please refer to the sample Form A FD Statement beginning at page SF-1 in these instructions for specific examples of how transactions should be disclosed.

 Spouse, Dependent Child, or Jointly Held Column.
 As noted above, you must generally report information regarding the transactions of your spouse or dependent children to the same extent you would report your own.
-You may, but are not required to, indicate that a transaction involves an asset that is held by your spouse or dependent child, or is jointly held, by including an "SP" for spouse, "DC" for dependent child, or "JT" for jointly held property.
-If you use these labels, please do so consistently each year for each filing.
-For example if an asset was labeled "SP" on Schedule A, on the previous FD Statement, or on a PTR, it should be labeled "SP" on this Schedule.
+You may, but are not required to, indicate that a transaction involves an asset that is held by your spouse or dependent child, or is

 Asset Column.
 Provide the complete name of the asset for which a reportable transaction has occurred.
-You may not use ticker symbols exclusively, but may add them to supplement the complete name of the asset.
+You may not use ticker symbols exclusively but may add them to supplement the complete name of the asset.
 Asset descriptions used on Schedule B should be identical to those used to describe the same asset on Schedule A. For example, for options, include the type of option (call or put), strike price, and expiration date.

 Type of Transaction Column.
 Indicate the type of transaction (purchase, sale, partial sale, or exchange) by placing an "X" in the appropriate box.
 Multiple transactions of the same type involving the same asset (e.g., three purchases of Google stock) may be combined into a single entry if they are made at regular intervals, such as monthly or quarterly, or are automatic reinvestments.
 You may not, however, combine multiple transactions that you initiate at irregular intervals, unless you provide all of the dates in the date column (e.g., purchases of Google stock on January 6, May 12, and October 26).
 Nor may you combine multiple transactions of different types involving the same asset (e.g., a purchase and two sales of Google stock) into a single entry.
-If you choose to combine multiple transactions, you must follow the instructions below for completing the "Date" column when multiple transactions are combined.
+If you choose to combine multiple transactions, you must follow the instructions below for completing the "Date" column when multiple transactions combined.